 August Gardening Tips

-- Take cuttings of tender perennials such as Pelargoniums, Fuchsias and Salvias.
+Trim lavender bushes once they have finished flowering and take cuttings of tender perennials such as Pelargoniums, Fuchsias and Salvias.

 Now is the perfect time to sow lettuce, spring cabbage and winter spinach, as well as keep tomatoes well watered.
 Be sure to pinch out the tips of runner beans and pick courgettes regularly.
 I am always amazed how productive a single courgette plant can be.

 As August progresses spring flowering bulbs will start to come in to the garden centres.
 But more on those next month ….

 With Hydrangeas, Agapanthus, Asters, Fuchsias and a host of bedding plants all at their peak, I hope you enjoy a very colourful month in the garden.